QuincyChengAtWork/katacoda-scenarios/conjur-oss-k8s-authn/insecure-1.md

-Let's deploy a typical web application as an example
+Let's deploy a typical web application.

+We will make use of the pet store demo app from CyberArk (https://github.com/conjurdemos/pet-store-demo)

 To build & deploy it:
 ```